srdc/tofhir/README.md

 toFHIR supports streaming of file system in case you want to continuously monitor the changes on the source data and stream the newcoming/updated data to toFHIR mapping executions.
 This can be done with the `asStream` config parameter of the source.
 If it is set to `true`, toFHIR will monitor the FileSystemSource files defined at `filePath` paths and trigger the mapping executions in case the files are updated.
-This functionality can be used with the scheduled jobs (see below).

 ```json
     "source": {